HJU-Group/code-style/testing.md

 #### Names

-Should be clear and concise, use the test doc block, and should include @covers
+- Should be clear and concise
+- Must use the test doc block
+- Must include @covers
+  - Must have the entire name space

 ##### Bad: